chef-boneyard/chef-web-docs-2016/step_repository/step_repository_create_download.rst

    .. code-block:: bash

       $ tar -zxf master
-3. Move the extracted file to the |chef| repository.
+3. Move the extracted file to the |chef repo|.
 For example:

    .. code-block:: bash